Rafal-P-Mazur/Xlibre/README.md

-# Xlibre Library Manager & Converter
+# Xalibre Library Manager & Converter

-**Xlibre** is a comprehensive e-book management tool designed to organize your EPUB library, fetch metadata, edit book details, and convert files into the optimized **XTC** format for e-ink devices (specifically the Xteink X4).
+**Xalibre** is a comprehensive e-book management tool designed to organize your EPUB library, fetch metadata, edit book details, and convert files into the optimized **XTC** format for e-ink devices (specifically the Xteink X4).

-> **Note:** This application was formerly known as **Epub2XTC** before evolving into the full-featured Xlibre Library Manager.
+> **Note:** This application was formerly known as **Epub2XTC** before evolving into the full-featured Xalibre Library Manager.

 ---